The tempered disk and the tempered cohomology: Geometric interpretation of log-growth transfer theorems for -adic differential equations

 \section{Geometric interpretation of log-growth transfer theorems for $p$-adic differential equations}

+This section is mainly expository.
+Its purpose is to explain how a classical transfer phenomenon for $p$-adic differential equations, traditionally formulated in analytic terms, becomes a simple geometric statement in the derived analytic setting developed above.
+More precisely, we show that the log-growth transfer theorem can be interpreted as a continuity statement for the spectrum $\goth S(A)$ associated with a suitable affinoid algebra $A$.

-In this section we want to show how the construction of $\goth{S}(\dercat_{\infty}(A))$ associated with an affinoid algebra $A$ can be used to give a geometric interpretation of the transfer phenomenon for the solutions of non-archimedean differential equations having log-growth.
-In general one refers to \say{Transfer Theorem} as a property which can be shifted from the \say{generic point} to a specific point: an example can be the radius of convergence of a $p$-adic differential equation.
-This has been interpreted as a \say{continuity} theorem in the framework of the Berkovich spaces (see \cite{Balda}, \cite{Pulita}).
-But there is another \say{Transfer Theorem} which involves not only the radius of convergence at the generic point but also the log-growth of the solutions in their convergence.
-Such a transfer has been introduced by Dwork-Robba ( \cite{DworkRob}, see also Christol \cite[Section 5]{Christ}) and recently studied by Chiarellotto-Tsuzuki \cite{Chiarellog}, \cite{ChTs2} and the following developments \cite{tsu23}.
+We illustrate this point by revisiting the transfer theorem for solutions of non-archimedean differential equations with logarithmic growth.
+In general, the term \emph{Transfer Theorem} refers to a result which transfers a property from the ``generic point'' to a specified point.
+A classical example concerns the radius of convergence of a $p$-adic differential equation.
+In the framework of Berkovich spaces, this phenomenon has been interpreted as a continuity theorem (see \cite{Balda,Pulita}).
+There is, however, another kind of transfer theorem, involving not only the radius of convergence at the generic point, but also the logarithmic growth of solutions within their domain of convergence.
+This type of transfer theorem was introduced by Dwork--Robba \cite{DworkRob} (see also Christol \cite[Section 5]{Christ}).
+It was later studied by Chiarellotto--Tsuzuki \cite{Chiarellog,ChTs2} and in subsequent works (see for example \cite{tsu23} and \cite{Oh}).

-Here we want to show that, in our derived analytic perspective, one can understand the Transfer Theorem for log-growth conditions as a \say{continuity} theorem as well.
-As a matter of fact, in this setting, the series that have log growth (i.e. the tempered series) can be seen as functions on an open subset of the affine line, and the continuous maps respect open subsets.
+Our aim is to show that, from the perspective of derived analytic geometry, the Transfer Theorem for logarithmic growth conditions can also be interpreted as a continuity theorem.
+Indeed, series with logarithmic growth, namely tempered series, can be viewed as analytic functions on a suitable open subset of the affine line.
+Since continuous maps preserve open subsets under pullback, the transfer theorem for log-growth conditions becomes a natural consequence of continuity.

-We now consider $\tate{K}{t}$ as a differential ring endowed with the usual differential operator $\diff{t}$.
-We will focus on a differential equation of the type
+In this section we assume that $K$ is a complete discrete valuation field.
+We now consider $\tate{K}{t}$ as a differential ring endowed with the usual differential operator $\diff{t}$ and a differential equation of the type